 Diesel mechanics are in huge demand.
-With this demand the wages have been steadily rising.
+With this demand, the wages have been steadily rising.
 Now is a great time to get into the industry.
 This article will show you a few paths to becoming a diesel mechanic.

 Do you need school to be a diesel mechanic?

-You do not need school to be a diesel mechanic.
+As a general rule, a person doesn’t need school to be a diesel mechanic.
 Technical School is helpful and can give you a head start in your career, but most diesel mechanics did not attend a formal tech school.
 While they are becoming popular, they are not the only way to become a diesel mechanic.

 Let’s take a look at the most common ways to become a diesel mechanic

 When I first started in the diesel world, I had no idea the amount of knowledge I needed to have to be a great mechanic.
 I only knew that it looked like fun and I enjoyed taking stuff apart (with an emphasis on apart not putting back together) but, there was no way for me to know the best way to make it happen.
 That is why I am going to lay it all out there for you!
-How do you go from bag-boy to diesel tech, waiter to wrencher, zoo keeper to grease monkey…alright that’s enough of that.
+How do you go from bag-boy to diesel tech, waiter to wrencher, zookeeper to grease monkey…alright that’s enough of that.
 Let’s dive in.

 There are many paths

 There are lots of roads to becoming a diesel mechanic and I am going to lay some of them out there for you.

 A very common question these days is “Do you have to go to school to be a diesel mechanic“.
 The answer, NO. Technical school is one path.
 I have not seen many diesel jobs that are requiring school.
 Most are looking at experience.
 But that doesn’t mean a school is a bad option.
 It’s not.
 For a lot of people, a school is a great option.
 Especially when you are younger and do not already have family responsibilities and are able to support yourself with part-time work.
 There are some great schools out there!
 Maybe you are even thinking of one right now.